Garage Upgrades and Tools

 It’s like things just keep falling into place.
 Originally I was just going to use my dinky little 20gal tank with the new compressor but I decided to browse kijiji(a website people can post to buy and sell things) to see how much a bigger used tank would cost me.
 I know a new one would be around $400-$500 alone so when I happened to see an 80gal tank for $100 I jumped on it.
 I had a look at it and the interior seemed to only have minor surface rust from mainly just age.
 The tank also had an extended easy access drain so I know it was more than likely drained quite frequently.
 I was so excited that I only remembered to take a picture of the tank plate.

-Well my birthday came and passed and I got a used motor as a present.
+Well, my birthday came and passed and I got a used motor as a present.
 It’s pretty much exactly what I needed for a motor.
 I tested it and it seems to work fine.

 Well I had to go to TSC and pick up a chimney thermometer for a wood stove.
 I figured while I was there I would walk around and browse what they had.
 I just happened to walk past something that caught my eye.
 It was something that I was contemplating purchasing for a while because my current one was quite inadequate.

 Yes!
 It is a compressor pump.
-My current compressor is a hodge podge of a couple compressors and well it isn’t enough to even do 5 lug nuts on a tire without having to wait for it to build pressure.
+My current compressor is a hodgepodge of a couple compressors and well it isn’t enough to even do 5 lug nuts on a tire without having to wait for it to build pressure.
 I’ve been holding off on purchasing one until this one.
 Can you see that price tag?
 Yeah, $54.97+tax is what I see too.
 I thought that the price was incorrect and was just going to leave it but I decided to ask the customer service desk anyways and they confirmed that yes the price is correct.
-Since it was going to be by birthday in a couple days I decided to buy it for myself.
+Since it was going to be my birthday in a couple days I decided to buy it for myself.

 Picked up a fancy new jerry can for the chain saw so I can keep the bar oil and gas mix all in one container.
 It’s nice that I can just grab one container and go without having to think about it.
 I also took some shots of it beside the two containers it is replacing.